AlfredoSantosSalazar/Examen-2-Bot-Scraping-BeautifulSoup/README.md

-# Examen 2
 ## Big Data Analytics, Ingeniería de Sistemas

-### Delivery of workshop 2 on the installation of the work environment and construction of a web scraping and a word frequency analysis for the page El Espectador.
+### Delivery of Exam 2 on the creation of a Scraping Bot with the BeautifulSoup library that downloads the information of the candidatos al Senado por el partido Alianza Verde

+Team Members
+### Martin Encarnacion Hernandez
+### Candido Baltazar Mnedez
-### Alfredo Santos Salazar - asantossal@unbosque.edu.co
+### Alfredo Santos Salazar

 Workshop delivery video tutorial https://youtu.be/obaBhur2mLI